ybennani27/PCBS_Bennani_Rodregomachine/README.md

-## I. Explicating the algorithm
+## I. Explaining the algorithm
 ### (1) Registers
 For formulating the Rodrego machine algorithm, I started by imagining the machine's area of execution as being a large table with many distinct registers (e.g. boxes).

 ### (2) Deb
 There is, indeed, a problem when reviewing the simple two instructions "Inc" and "Dec".
 What happens when the register is empty?
-Because, as Dennett notices it, "you can't take a been out of an empty box" (p.
+Because, as Dennett notices it, "you can't take a bean out of an empty box" (p.
 111).

 The answer also explains why my code contains the "deb" instruction instead of "dec".
 It is because the instruction "deb" (e.g. branch) includes the solution to the problem of "finding an empty register".
 When the register is empty, the instruction is to go directly to the next step.
 This is formulated as follows: "Decrement register n (subtract 1 from the contents of register n) if you can and go to step m OR if you can't decrement register n (namely if it is empty), Branch to step p".